SUPERCILEX/auto-isa/docs/paper/main.typ

 ]) <cdf-params>

 We also find that high impact idioms (i.e. idioms that account for a significant fraction of a program's memory operations) have minimal complexity, both as measured by the number of instructions contained within the idiom (@cdf-instrs) and as measured by the number of parameters required to call the idiom (@cdf-params).
+@cdf-instrs and @cdf-params demonstrate that a program whose memory instructions are replaced by idioms will dynamically execute most of its memory operations through idioms as the number of idiom instructions and parameters grows.
 Requiring few instructions to execute an idiom means increased throughput at the remote memory executor while using few parameters means the networking costs of sending the idiom execution request to its target will be minimal.
 Depending upon how idiom execution is implemented, fewer instructions can also translate into reduced networking costs.